top of page

 Year of composition: 2012

-Commissioned and dedicated to 'Curtocircuito' International Short Film Festival 2012 (Santiago de Compostela, Spain).
+Commissioned and dedicated to the 'Curtocircuito' International Short Film Festival 2012 (Santiago de Compostela, Spain).

 Length: 25 minutes